bigpandaio/bigpanda-rb/README.md

 # BigPanda

-A Ruby client and integrations for the BigPanda API
+A Ruby client (and additional integrations) for BigPanda's API

 ## Installation